Create a visual brand you can be proud of.

-If a marketing consultant walked into your office right now and said, “The first thing your visual brand needs is a staff photo,” you’d probably think you hired someone from the Dark Ages — or at least the Pre-Facebook Era.
+If a consultant walked into your office right now and said, “The first thing your digital marketing needs is a staff photo,” you’d probably think you hired someone from the Dark Ages — or at least the Pre-Facebook Era.

 What about social media?
 Video marketing?
 Retargeting?
 SEO?

-The part that most businesses miss when they jump on the digital and visual marketing train is that, first, you need to figure out the basics if you’re going to play in the big leagues.
-If you don’t have a visual brand to start with, then what is your digital marketing actually selling?
+The part that most businesses miss when they jump on the digital and visual marketing train is that, first, you need content to fill your marketing.
+Before you launch the greatest email marketing campaign Santa Clarita has ever seen, you need top-notch, gorgeous, professional photos, videos, graphics, etc. If you don’t have visual content to start with, what is your visual brand actually selling?

-Establishing a foundation for you visual brand is essential.
+Establishing a foundation for your visual brand is essential.

 As you develop a digital marketing campaign, your photographs and graphics will quickly become your most valuable assets.
 You will use them in every avenue of your campaign — from Facebook to Instagram to email signatures, ads and videos.